-If you want to update a proposal you have already submitted, you can resubmit a proposal using the Proposal ID.
+If you want to update a proposal you have already submitted, you can resubmit a proposal using the Proposal ID as follows.

-Update your proposal and enter the Proposal ID in the box provided at the bottom of the Main Panel (see Error!
-Reference source not found.).
+Update your proposal and enter the Proposal ID in the box provided at the bottom of the Main Panel (see Figure 1).
 The Resubmit Proposal to ISOC button will be enabled and the Submit Proposal to ISOC button will be disabled.
 When you click the Resubmit Proposal to ISOC button, PGT will repeat the proposal submission process, described above.